asadjvd/Kubernetes-Projects/full-stack_chatApp/Kubernetes/README.md

 ### Step 5

 Created an Nginx Ingress resource to expose the application externally using a custom hostname.
 The host used was **chat-tws.com**.
 The routing rules defined in Ingress manifest were **/** for **frontend** and **/api** for **backend**.
-Ingress provided a single entry point and helps route HTTP/HTTPS traffic to services deployed for the application.
+Ingress provides a single entry point and helps route HTTP/HTTPS traffic to services deployed for the application.
 To enable Nginx Ingress Controller on Minikube I had to use an additional command shared below:

 ```
 minikube addons enable ingress
 ```

 To verify access to application using a web browser on my local machine I used **kubectl port-forward** which is used to temporarily expose a Kubernetes pod or service to a local machine without changing service types or creating external access resources.
-The **kubectl port-forward** command used i shared below.
-I had also created custom host entry where I had mapped my Vagrant VMs IP to the host name defined in Ingress Resource manifest in local hosts file found on path **C:\Windows\System32\drivers\etc\hosts** as shown in screenshot below:
+The **kubectl port-forward** command used is shared below.
+I had also created custom host entry in local hosts file found on path **C:\Windows\System32\drivers\etc\hosts** where I had mapped my VMs IP to the host name defined in Ingress Resource manifest as shown in screenshot below:

 ```
 kubectl port-forward --address 0.0.0.0 -n ingress-nginx service/ingress-nginx-controller 8080:80 &